| Oliver's Cornwall |

 an immense help in my Cornwall moorland walking, not just on Bodmin Moor

 but also in West Penwith.
-Unfortunately the site has been messed
+Unfortunately the site, now Natural England,

 Fortunately, Cornwall Council has an excellent mapping web site, which I find better than the Open Access site ever was.
 It is easy to use, shows Open Access land, rights of way, path numbers should you wish to report problems, and is zoomable up to large scale.
 A word of warning on Open Access land..
 I soon discovered that this may not be quite as straightforward as that.
 I have encountered barbed wire fences, locked gates and even one gate on Bodmin Moor, leading to access land, that has a 'no walkers' sign on it.
 And, in West Penwith, where moorland is lower, I have found impenetrable furze and bramble.
 So don't expect it to be easy. |